react-native-audio-toolkit/react-native-audio-toolkit/README.md

 ```
 cd ExampleApp
-npm install
+npm install         # make sure you do this inside ExampleApp/

+Then:
-1. Open the ExampleApp project in Xcode
+1. Open ExampleApp/ios/ExampleApp.xcodeproj in Xcode
-2. Right click Libraries, click Add Files to "ExampleApp"
-3. Select ios/react-native-audio-toolkit/ReactNativeAudioToolkit.xcodeproj
-4. Select your project from the Project Navigator, click on the Build Phases tab.
-Expand Link Binary With Libraries.
-Click the plus and add lib*.a under Workspace.
+2. Click on the run button
 ```

 Then start clicking the buttons, it should be quite simple.